 Homesteading is hard work, especially for a single woman who does it all herself.
 No matter how hard I work and how much I get done, there is always something else to do.
-There are animals that need fed and cared for, gardens that need to be weeded, harvested or replanted, wood that needs split, compost that needs to be turned, meals that need to be cooked, food prepping and preserving that needs to be done, house cleaning, maintenance on vehicles or equipment, and a myriad of other tasks that await you every day.
+There are animals that need to be fed and cared for, gardens that need to be weeded, harvested or replanted, wood that needs split, compost that needs to be turned, meals that need to be cooked, food prepping and preserving that needs to be done, house cleaning, maintenance on vehicles or equipment, and a myriad of other tasks that await you every day.
 Just when you clear your list of things to do, you become aware of 10 more things that need to be done.

 It takes a very dedicated person to live this lifestyle, especially alone.
 It takes perseverance and determination.
-You can’t get discouraged, you have to see the brighter side.
+You can’t get discouraged.
+You have to see the brighter side.
 It takes energy, a lot of energy, even when you think you have none.
-This lifestyle doesn’t wait for you to wake up at noon, it doesn’t stop happening because you stop moving, and it doesn’t wait for you to catch up before it throws more your way.
+This lifestyle doesn’t wait for you to wake up at noon.
+It doesn’t stop happening because you stop moving.
+And it doesn’t wait for you to catch up before it throws more your way.
 I homestead on 15 acres and it is a lot of work.
 I love it.
 I’m living the dream, my dream.

 Blisters become callouses and Epsom salt fixes everything!

 I have never understood how one’s hands can develop callouses so easily.
 I get them from raking, shoveling, brushing, you name it.
 Yes, the secret is out, I have manly hands.
 My nails stay short and to be honest, they are usually dirty most of the day.
 I’m okay with that.
 I wouldn’t recommend a gift certificate to a nail salon, just in case I am on your holiday shopping list.